 These steps may also work concurrently.
 Do not think that we will be doing one essay a session, and that’s it.
 The basic pattern is we will start each week by editing any work you’ve written, and then with the time leftover, outline as many new essays as possible.
 I’ve found that a good, reliable schedule is to be having you write 400-600 new words every week.

 This process will take up about 80-85% of our time spent together.
 The rest will be single days where we work together to tackle other aspects of the application.
-This includes things like your EC/Activity lists, resume, content portfolio, Additional Info/Covid-19 “please write about it here instead of doing so in an essay” box, application forms, school interview prep, and anything else you might need.
+This includes things like your EC/Activity lists, resume, content portfolio, Additional Info, application forms, school interview prep, and anything else you might need.
 I tend to pick these days based on your schedule.
 If one week you seem burned out on writing or too busy with other stuff, that will be an application workday.
 Then I’ll send you off without homework, and you can go retake the SAT or whatever.

 My background isn’t in business boardrooms or HR meetings; it’s in writers’ rooms.
 I am at my best when I am live with similar minds, coming up with ideas and narratives any way we can.
 It’s a fun process that leads to the best possible work.
 When we are working, we will be working.
 I go, and I anticipate and respect that my students do everything in their power to keep up with my effort level.